Krabatz/shelltools/README.md

 ### pstop.sh

-This script changes to the directory of a certain project folder and executes the configured stop command.
+This script executes the configured "stop" command.
+If not already there, it changes to the directory of the project in the first place.

 #### Usage